silverrose20/id_verification/readme.md

 ## What is this?
 This is a web-based ID Verification application.
 It uses webrtc to capture a video from your webcam.
-Your face and your face in the ID photo are captured, and they will be identified as either the same person or different people.
+It detects your face and your face in the ID photo and compares them.
+It will verify your ID if the two faces are identifies as the same person.

 ## How it works
 1. This is the home page (https://capstonertc-dzvisiwhya-wl.a.run.app).